 The 'Bank of Mum and Dad'

-The term has been in use for the last few decades but has gained particular traction recently when reporting on the state of the property market.
+This phrase has gained particular traction recently when reporting on the property market.

 Government schemes for first-time buyers